Football at the Summer Olympics: British non-involvement

 Football in the United Kingdom has no single governing body, and there are separate teams for the UK's four Home Nations: England, Northern Ireland, Scotland and Wales.
-Further to this, only the English Football Association (FA) is affiliated to the British Olympic Association (BOA), and the FA entered "Great Britain" teams to the football tournaments until 1972.
+Furthermore, only the English Football Association (FA) is affiliated to the British Olympic Association (BOA), and the FA entered "Great Britain" teams to the football tournaments until 1972.

-In 1950, the FA abolished the distinction between "amateur" and "professional" football, and ceased to enter the Olympics.
+In 1974, the FA abolished the distinction between "amateur" and "professional" football, and ceased to enter the Olympics.
 Even though FIFA has allowed professionals at the Olympics since 1984, the FA did not re-enter, as the Home Nations were concerned that a united British Olympic team would set a precedent that might cause FIFA to question their separate status in other FIFA competitions, and even their status on or the existence of the International Football Association Board.

 When London was selected to host the 2012 Games, there was pressure on the English FA to exercise the host nation's automatic right to field a team.
-In 2009 the plan agreed by the FA with the Welsh FA, Scottish FA and Irish FA was only to field English players; however the BOA overruled this, and ultimately there were Welsh players in the men's squad and Scots players in the women's squad.
+In 2009 the plan agreed by the FA with the Welsh FA, Scottish FA and Irish FA was only to field English players, but the BOA overruled this, and ultimately there were Welsh players in the men's squad and Scots players in the women's squad.
 After the 2012 games, the FA decided that no team would be entered in subsequent men's tournaments, but was open to fielding a women's team again.
 The distinction recognised the importance and status of Olympic football in the women's international game.

 For the 2020 tournament, FIFA stated that the women's UK team (not applied to the men's UK team) may enter the Olympics after the four FAs agreed, depending on the performance of women's English team in 2019 FIFA Women's World Cup (which serves as the European qualification for the Olympics).
 This brought women's football under the BOA jurisdiction in line with the long-standing qualification rules in field hockey and rugby sevens, although the home nation's sevens teams were subsumed into a standing Great Britain team in 2022.